DipeshJungThapa/music-recommendation-webapp/README.md

 npm start
 ```

-The React Client runs on **port 3000** and will open in the browser automatically.
+The frontend runs on **port 3000** and will open in the browser automatically.

 ## Environment Variables